brianrobles204/QReddit/README.md

 commentObj.upvote()
 commentObj.comment("This is a reply to a comment")
 ```
-They also have a `data` property, which mirrors the JSON output `data` property; it is an object whose properties are all the information about the post/comment such as author, number of upvotes, etc. See https://github.com/reddit/reddit/wiki/JSON for a comprehensive list of properties.
+`Things` also have a `data` property, which mirrors the JSON output `data`; it is an object whose properties are all the information about the post/comment such as author, number of upvotes, etc. See https://github.com/reddit/reddit/wiki/JSON for a comprehensive list of properties.

 With any postObj (e.g. those returned from `subredditObj.getPostsListing()`), you can get the post's comments
 ```javascript